amazon-archives/ask-sdk-frameworks-java/ask-sdk-maven-plugins/README.md

 ### Deploy a lambda function with a [CloudFormation](https://aws.amazon.com/cloudformation/) [SAM](https://github.com/awslabs/serverless-application-model) template

-Your project directory will contain a `SAM.yaml` template describing a Lambda Function and referencing the assembled jar: `./target/hello-world-1.0-jar-with-dependencies.jar`.
-Use the AWS CLI to package this template and your code into a deployable CloudFormation template, `./target/packaged-SAM.yaml`:
+Your project directory will contain a `SAM.yaml` template describing a Lambda function and referencing the assembled jar: `./target/hello-world-1.0-jar-with-dependencies.jar`.
+Use the AWS CLI to package this template with your code as a deployable CloudFormation template, `./target/packaged-SAM.yaml`:

 ```bash
 aws cloudformation package \